 If we face problems with any of our third-party service providers, our operations could be adversely affected.

-Our reliance upon third parties to provide essential services on behalf of our operations may limit our ability to control the efficiency and timeliness of such services.
-We have entered into agreements, including Program Agreements, with OEMs and third-party contractors to provide various facilities and services required for our operations, including aircraft maintenance, ground facilities and IT services, and expect to enter into additional similar agreements in the future.
-Our agreements with such third-party service providers are generally subject to termination after notice.
-If our third-party service providers terminate their contracts with us, including Program Agreements, or do not provide timely or consistently high-quality service, we may not be able to replace them in a cost-efficient manner or in a manner timely enough to support our operational needs, which could have a material adverse effect on our business, financial condition and results of operations.
+Our reliance upon third parties to provide essential services that enable us to operate may limit our ability to control the efficiency and timeliness of such services, and in turn, experience disruptions or delays in our operations.
+We have entered into agreements with OEMs and third-party service providers for access to various facilities and the provision of products and services required for our operations, including aircraft maintenance, ground facilities and IT services, and expect to enter into additional similar agreements in the future.
+Our agreements with such third-party service providers are generally subject to termination after notice or a stated period.
+If our third-party service providers terminate their contracts with us or do not provide timely or consistently high-quality service, we may not be able to replace them in a cost-efficient manner or in a manner timely enough to support our operational needs, which could have a material adverse effect on our business, results of operations and financial condition.
+We may also experience increased costs if we determine it is in our best interests to change from maintenance programs facilitated through OEMs to other third-party service providers, or vice versa.

 Supply Chain - Risk 6